 Jacks of Knoxville

-Sometimes no one in the group can decide what to eat.
+Lunchtime calls but sometimes no one in the group can decide what to eat.
 When polled they say, “I don’t know”, “I don’t care”, and “whatever, just pick something”.
 Avoid the crew getting hangry and head straight to Central Filling Station, Knoxville’s first food truck park.
 Depending on the day/meal, you’ll find up to 4 food trucks and an additional dessert truck.
 We can just about guarantee that everyone will leave full and happy with a variety of cuisine, like barbecue from Oakwood BBQ, or a bowl of tonkotsu from Ramen Bones, or maybe some empanadas from Enjoy Latin Food – the combos are endless.
 While you’re there, swing by Jacks of Knoxville next door.
 This is their second location, full of plant bb’s, espresso, and local and regional artisans’ wares.

 Fanatic Brewing Co.